adwhit/uCTF-rs/README.md

 ![uCTF](tools/uCTF.png)

-### It's buggy!

-I know!
-Please file an issue.

 ### Why does this exist?

-It's a [hackerschool](https://www.hackerschool.com) project I made to learn about rust, assembly, emulation and ncurses.
+It's a [hackerschool](https://www.hackerschool.com) project I made to learn about rust, assembly, emulators and ncurses.